 Interestingly, a much-cited study in the American College of Obstetricians and Gynecologists allowed researchers to discover that the cannabis inside THC improved urinary incontinence by almost 25%.

 Even more impressive, a study conducted in 2014 by the American Academy of Neurology (AAN) found that cannabis helps relieve some symptoms of multiple sclerosis (MS), such as OAB, pain, and spasticity.
-More recently, a 2018 study found that “THC/CBD oromucosal spray has shown to be effective in improving overactive bladder symptoms in MS patients demonstrating a favorable impact on detrusor overactivity.”
+More recently, a 2018 study published in Neurological Sciences found that “THC/CBD oromucosal spray has shown to be effective in improving overactive bladder symptoms in MS patients demonstrating a favorable impact on detrusor overactivity.”